Memory-Efficient Chunk Processing Jump to heading

 B -- not full --> H

 Memory-efficient chunk processing relies on strict decoupling of I/O ingestion from transformation logic.
-Rather than loading complete node, way, and relation collections into RAM, pipelines should iterate over fixed-size feature windows, apply vectorized operations, and flush validated records before advancing.
+Rather than loading complete node, way, and relation collections into RAM, pipelines iterate over fixed-size feature windows, apply vectorized operations, and flush validated records before advancing.
 The foundational pattern employs a generator-based handler that maintains a bounded in-memory buffer, triggers normalization routines at predefined thresholds, and serializes outputs to columnar formats like Apache Parquet.

 python